run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

 ## Cluster is Disconnected

-When a cluster is in the status “Disconnected”, this means that no communication from the Run:ai cluster services reaches the Run:ai Control Plane.
+When a cluster's status shows “Disconnected”, this means that no communication from the Run:ai cluster services reaches the Run:ai Control Plane.

 This may reflect a networking issue from or to your Kubernetes cluster regardless of Run:ai components.
 In some cases, it may indicate an issue with one or more Run:ai services that communicate with the Control Plane, which are:
 * Cluster sync (`cluster-sync`)